Human Subject – Institutional Review Committees

 What

-Studies that require use of data, collection and/or transfusion of blood derived products must be reviewed by the Transfusion Medicine and Apheresis Services.
+Studies that require use of data, collection and/or infusion of blood derived products must be reviewed by the Transfusion Medicine and Apheresis.
 Studies that require use of data, collection, processing, storage and/or infusion of cell-based investigational therapies (i.e. living cells/tissue) must be reviewed by the Apheresis and Cellular Therapy Services.

 When

 Transfusion Medicine, Apheresis and Cellular Therapy review is assigned through the IRB/RUTH submission system.
-Feasibility assessment for clinical studies involving cellular therapy products may be needed before IRB submission.
-Comment: We have a one sheet guidelines that could be provided as link.
+Feasibility assessment for clinical studies involving cellular therapy products may be needed before IRB submission as provided in this informational sheet.

 How